MisterSheeple/Sonic-Mania-Android-Build-Guide/README.md

 If you need any support, please feel free to reach out to the Retro Engine Modding Server on Discord.
 Invite: http://dc.railgun.works/retroengine

-Zoe the Fox is also available for direct support, via the Discord alias "Zoe the Fox#8677".
+Zoe the Fox is also available for direct support, via the Discord alias "KiaraGale#8677".